imamtashbir95/al-amin-laundry-pos-frontend/README.md

 4. Start the application:
     ```bash
-    npm start
+    npm run dev
     ```

-The application will be available at [http://localhost:3000](http://localhost:3000).
+The application will be available at [http://localhost:5173](http://localhost:5173).

 ## Usage Instructions